By localizing you can take advantage of Google Play’s worldwide reach and maximize your app’s distribution potential.

 - Research target languages and locales.
 Identify countries where there is a good market opportunity and where you can provide appropriate user support.

 - Use Google Play data to find localization opportunities.
-If your app is live, use the user acquisition performance report in the Developer Console to identify countries where you haven’t localized but are seeing many visits to the Play store.
+If your app is live, use the user acquisition performance report in the Play Console to identify countries where you haven’t localized but are seeing many visits to the Play store.
 These visits could indicate interest in your app in that country and an opportunity to increase installs by localizing.

 - Design your app for localization.
 Use a single set of flexible layouts with alternative layouts where needed.
 Support right-to-left text, use system-provided formats for dates, times, numbers, and currencies, and include a full set of default resources.